 At Hillcross Primary School we are committed to providing an environment where every person has the right to be themselves, feel included and be able to learn in a safe and happy environment.
-Everyone at our school is equal and the majority of children treat each other with respect and kindness.
+Everyone at our school is equal and children treat each other with respect and kindness.